bitcoin/bitcoin/doc/benchmarking.md

 Benchmarking
 ============

-vBitcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160, Poly1305, ChaCha20), rolling bloom filter, coins selection, thread queue, wallet balance.
+Bitcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160, Poly1305, ChaCha20), rolling bloom filter, coins selection, thread queue, wallet balance.

 Running
 ---------------------

-For benchmarks purposes you only need to compile `vbitcoin_bench`.
+For benchmarks purposes you only need to compile `bitcoin_bench`.
 Beware of configuring without `--enable-debug` as this would impact benchmarking by unlatching log printers and lock analysis.

-    make -C src vbitcoin_bench
+    make -C src bitcoin_bench

 After compiling vbitcoin-core, the benchmarks can be run with:

-    src/bench/bench_vbitcoin
+    src/bench/bench_bitcoin

 The output will look similar to:
 ```